 Coconut oil — For decades, cultures around the world have used the Cocos nucifera L. plant to promote natural healing.
 According to the Natural Medicine Journal, coconut oil contains lauric acid and offers antiseptic/antifungal properties that can help combat a wide range of bacterial and fungal infections.
 It also has a very low list of side effects, making it a great choice for canines with mild or moderate skin allergies.
 We rub it on full-strength, and also feed each 20-pound dog about 1/2 teaspoon per day.

-Olive Oil — Another healthful oil, this one contains omega-3 fatty acids, which can improve skin quality, soothe redness, and reduce flakiness.
+Olive Oil — Another healthful oil, this one can improve skin quality, soothe redness, and reduce flakiness.
 According to my vet, you can add up to 1/2 tablespoon to your dog’s daily meals.
 Start with 1/4 tablespoon total (i.e., divided across your pup’s total daily food intake), and increase so long as it’s well-tolerated.
 You can also prepare a solution of five to 10 teaspoons diluted in purified water to spray this on your pup’s skin once per day.
 Natural lotions and shampoos containing olive oil are also good options for soothing dry, chronically itchy skin.

 Lavender oil — Lavender is a soothing scent for dogs (and humans).
 Its oil tastes bad, yet it’s safe to ingest, so it can minimize chewing while calming pups who are anxious about skin irritation or cone-wearing.
 To help break the itching/chewing cycle, combine one part filtered water and one part lavender oil in a spray bottle.
 Shake well and mist lightly onto the affected area several times per day.